nuxtus/website/docs/cli.md

 ## Configuration

 In order for Nuxtus CLI to communicate with Directus you need to provide connection credentials.
-Again, this is done automatically for you if you are using the biolerplate but if not please continue with the instructions below.
+Again, this is done automatically for you if you are using the boilerplate but if not please continue with the instructions below.

 Create a `.env` file in the root of your **Nuxt project** and add the following lines:

 ```env
 # URL of your Directus instance
 DIRECTUS_URL=http://localhost:8055

 # Directus login credentials
 NUXT_PUBLIC_DIRECTUS_EMAIL=admin@example.com
 NUXT_PUBLIC_DIRECTUS_PASSWORD=password